najirod02/brake-actuator/README.md

 ## Encoder
 Currently, only channels A and B of the encoder are used on the board:

-- Channel A is encoder pin 3.
+- Channel A is encoder pin 3 set to PA0.

-- Channel B is encoder pin 5.
+- Channel B is encoder pin 5 set to PA1.

 Power and ground must also be connected.\
-There is no implementation yet to read or interpret the encoder data.

-## Next steps
-- Implement encoder reading to track the actuator’s real-time position.

-- Replace the current toggle-based stepping with a PWM-based signal on the STEP pin for more precise and consistent speed control.
+In the current implementation we simply read the encoder counter to know how much the actuator moved